On Termination of Polynomial Programs with Equality Conditions: Extensions and applications

+In this section, we extend the obtained results on MPPs to more general polynomial programs, including polynomial guarded commands and MPPs with inequality guards.
+We further show potential applications to invariant generation.

-\section{Polynomial guarded commands}
+\subsection{Polynomial guarded commands}

-In this section, we consider to extend the above results to a more general model of polynomial programs, called \emph{polynomial guarded commands} (PGCs).
-PGCs are specific guarded commands \cite{dijkstra75}, thereof all expressions are polynomials, and guards are polynomial equalities.
-Formally, \begin{defn}[PGC] A PGC with equality guards has the form
+Consider a more general model of polynomial programs named \emph{polynomial guarded commands} (PGCs), which are typical guarded commands~\cite{dijkstra75} with all expressions being polynomials and guards being polynomial equalities: \begin{defn}[PGCs with Equality Guards] A \emph{PGC with equality guards} is of the form